oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * takes only CVRF documents as input.
 * additionally satisfies the normative requirements given below.

-Secondly, the program for all items of:
+Secondly, the program fulfills the following for all items of:

 * type `/definitions/version_t`: If any element doesn't match the semantic versioning, replace the all elements of type `/definitions/version_t` with the corresponding integer version.
 For that, CVRF CSAF converter sorts the items of `/document/tracking/revision_history` by `number` ascending according to the rules of CVRF.
 Then, it replaces the value of `number` with the index number in the array (starting with 1).
 The value of `/document/tracking/version` is replaced by value of `number` of the corresponding revision item.
 The match must be calculated by the original values used in the CVRF document.
 * `/document/acknowledgments[]/organization` and `/vulnerabilities[]/acknowledgments[]/organization`: If more than one cvrf:Organization instance is given, the CVRF CSAF converter converts the first one into the `organization`.
 In addition the converter outputs a warning that information might be lost during conversion of document or vulnerability acknowledgment.